fhajji/witty-crypto/README.md

 First of all, get and install all the prerequisites above.
-If your package manager has installed older versions of witty, boost, cmake etc in /usr prefix, get the newest ones and install them into prefix /usr/local.
+If your package manager has installed older versions of witty, boost, cmake etc in /usr prefix, get the newest ones as source, compile and install them into prefix /usr/local.
 Make sure that /usr/local/bin precedes /usr/bin in PATH.

 Assuming that you have compiled Witty and installed it in /usr/local: